resbazSQL/lc-webscraping/_episodes/01-introduction.md

 ---
-title: "Introduction: What is web scraping?"
+title: "Introduction: What is Web Scraping?"
 teaching: 45
 exercises: 25
 questions: